ALiwoto/SAO_Game/README.md

 # SAO_Game
-Some Gaming with c# and .NET framework (Microsoft XNA)
+Some Gaming with c# and .NET framework